• Skip to content

 What are atypical antipsychotics used for?

-Some people believe that atypical antipsychotics can be used to treat some of the more difficult problems faced by autistic people, including aggressive behaviour, temper tantrums, hyperactive behaviour, repetitive behaviour, irritability and self-injury (like hitting or biting themselves).
+Some people believe that atypical antipsychotics can be used to treat some of the more difficult issues that some autistic people experience, including aggressive behaviour, hyperactive behaviour, repetitive behaviour, irritability and self-injury (like hitting or biting themselves).

 Where do atypical antipsychotics come from?